-SDS Option 1 (Carer Break scheme)
+SDS Option 1 (Carer Well-being fund)

-We are continuing to use powers within the Carers Act to provide an Option 1 Short Breaks scheme for carers.
-It seeks to make resources available to carers via a simple application process supported by a social worker or a carers link worker etc. The scheme is largely free from resource allocation decision-making processes and seeks to rely on professionals and carers coming together to identify the kind of break that would be right for them.
-We think this is a good opportunity to demonstrate the benefits of worker autonomy.
+We are continuing to use powers within the Carers Act to provide an Option 1 Wellbeing fund for unpaid carers.
+It seeks to make resources available to carers via a simple application process supported by a social worker or a carers link worker etc. The scheme is largely free from resource allocation decision-making processes and seeks to rely on professionals and carers coming together to identify the kind of help that would be right for them.
+Help is targeted to support unpaid carers to be willing and able to maintain their caring role.